faylward/bioinformatics_tutorials/5_Introduction_to_HMMs/Intro_to_hmms.md

 >seqkit fx2tab -inl nifh.faa

+### Create a global alignment of our reference proteins

 For starters we are going to create a global alignment of these NifH proteins using Clustal Omega, a popular alignment program.
 Because it is nice to visualize these things we will go to the main webpage and use the web interface: